-Why Simon West is Making Movies in China (EXCLUSIVE)
+Why Simon West Is Making Movies in China (EXCLUSIVE)

 What are they?
 What do Chinese audiences want that’s different from American ones?

-“I think it’s quickly becoming the same as what world audiences want — they’re not that different, but you have to get those little differences right.
-It’s to do with how people interact: How a parent talks to a child, how a romantic couple talks, what they would or wouldn’t do.
+It’s quickly becoming the same as what world audiences want – they’re not that different, but you have to get those little differences right.
+It’s to do with how people interact: how a parent talks to a child, how a romantic couple talks, what they would or wouldn’t do.
 Etiquette, sense of humor.
 You can really lose people if you make a couple of stupid mistakes.

 What’s different about filmmaking in the U.S. compared to China?